sanalpanicker-zz/JSONQuery_Generator/README.md

 ● Karma + Jasmine for Unit testing

 ## Installation

 Download the source code and get to the root folder

-1) Run bower Installation :  $ bower install
+● Run bower Installation :  $ bower install

-2) Run NPM Installation :  $ npm install
+● Run NPM Installation :  $ npm install

-3) Run webpack-dev-server installation : npm install webpack-dev-server -g [use sudo if you have permission issues]
+● Run webpack-dev-server installation : npm install webpack-dev-server -g [use sudo if you have permission issues]

 you should have all the libs installed by now

-3)start bundling the application :$ npm run bundle 4)Launch the application - real time refresh for CSS and HTML : $ sudo webpack-dev-server --hot --inline --open
+● start bundling the application :$ npm run bundle

+● Launch the application - real time refresh for CSS and HTML : $ sudo webpack-dev-server --hot --inline --open

-5) Application should lauch at http://localhost:8080/.
+● Application should lauch at http://localhost:8080/.

-6) Enjoy generating JSONQuery.
+● Enjoy generating JSONQuery.

 ## Tests